Invenio-Solutions/InvenioRunBook/docs/Spring/CodingStandards.md

 # Spring Coding Standards

+>> *We at InvenioLSI aspire to continously improve the code quality and to acheive this we adopt the following coding standards to make the code sustainable.*

 ## Application Structure:

 It is always recommended to follow the below package structure while creating a spring based project